tnordloh/tnordloh.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Services offered:
+     * Choosing a processor, RAM, hard drive storage, motherboard and graphics card to meet your needs.
+     * Finding a case & peripherals that fit your personal style and space.
+     * Custom cooling options.
+     * A 24 hour bench test on final build and cooling systems.
+     * Available for hardware tech support on your custom build.
+     * Free initial consultation.